 By increasing the FiO2 above 50%.

-89. If a patient has atelectasis, then we can suspect that FRC is what?
+82. If a patient has atelectasis, you can suspect that FRC is what?

-90. Auto-PEEP is an important and sometimes serious level of airtrapping exhibited by what patient?
+83. Auto-PEEP is an important and sometimes serious type of air trapping that is exhibited by what type of patient?

-91. Why is Auto-PEEP often seen in the over-compliant lungs of COPD patients?
+84. Why is auto-PEEP often seen in the over-compliant lungs of COPD patients?

-The COPD lung has lost elasticity (elastic recoil) and requires a longer time to deflate to baseline.
+The COPD lung has lost elasticity (i.e., elastic recoil) and requires a longer time to deflate to its baseline.

-Due to secretion retention and bronchospasm and therefore the expiratory flow is decreased.
+Due to secretion retention and bronchospasm; therefore, the expiratory flow is decreased.

-94. What patients should be evaluated for Auto-PEEP risk factors?
+86. What patients should be evaluated for auto-PEEP risk factors?

-Patients with increased airway resistance, narrowing, and collapse; Patients with overly compliant lungs (i.e. Emphysema); and Patients with long inspiratory time, short expiratory time, high frequency, and large tidal volumes.
+Patients with increased airway resistance, narrowing, and collapse; patients with overly compliant lungs (i.e. emphysema); and patients with a long inspiratory time, short expiratory time, high frequency, and large tidal volumes.

-Increasing the IFR, Increasing the set PEEP, Decreasing mechanical tidal volume, Decreasing mechanical frequency, and Changing the IFR waveform.
+By increasing the inspiratory flow rate, increasing the set PEEP, decreasing the mechanical tidal volume, decreasing the mechanical frequency, and changing the inspiratory flow rate waveform.

-97. What 5 vitals signs should be monitored during mechanical ventilation?
+88. What five vital signs should be monitored during mechanical ventilation?

 Heart rate, respiratory rate, oxygen saturation, blood pressure, and temperature.

-100. What is a condition that may cause hypertension during mechanical ventilation?
+90. What condition causes hypertension during mechanical ventilation?

 Final Thoughts